Ka Yee Christina Lee

-Ka Yee Christina Lee is a Professor of Chemistry and the Provost at the University of Chicago, where she succeeded Daniel Diermeier on February 1, 2020.
+Ka Yee Christina Lee (利嘉宜) is Hong Kong-born American chemist.
+She is Executive Vice President for Strategic Initiatives and the David Lee Shillinglaw Distinguished Service Professor in the Department of Chemistry at the University of Chicago.
 She works on membrane biophysics, including protein–lipid interactions, Alzheimer's disease and respiratory distress syndrome.
 She is a Fellow of the American Institute for Medical and Biological Engineering and American Physical Society.

 Early life and education

 Lee was born in Hong Kong.
 Lee completed her bachelor's degree in electrical engineering at Brown University in 1986.
 She joined Harvard University for her graduate studies in applied physics, earning her master's in 1987 and PhD in 1992.
 She worked under the supervision of Eric Mazur on liquid-vapour interfaces.
-Lee was a postdoctoral researcher with Harden M. McConnell at Stanford University and with A. J. Waring at the University of California, Santa Barbara.
+Lee was a postdoctoral researcher with Harden M. McConnell at Stanford University and with Joseph Zasadzinski at the University of California, Santa Barbara.